budparr/jekyll-base/readme.md

 ## WIP Jekyll starter with a focus on a lean workflow.
 Asset pipeline managed outside of Jekyll, via NPM

 Note that this repo is updated on an ongoing basis.
+I just added a new structure for adding colors, based on Material Design concepts, so the colors on the built site may be funky for the moment.

 ### Runs on
 - Jekyll 3.2